 5. Learn to do everything one-handed

-Ok at first, it takes some getting used to – consider yourself a winner if you manage to avoid garrotting and impaling yourself within those first few weeks, but it truly is amazing how adept one eventually gets at this.
+Ok at first, it takes some getting used to – consider yourself winning if you manage to avoid garrotting and impaling yourself within those first few weeks, but it truly is amazing how adept one eventually gets at this.

 7. You will never go to the bathroom alone again

-Your youngster will get the joy of accompanying you to the toilet whether they like it or not as a newborn and then desperately wanting to join you in there as a toddler.
+Your youngster will get the joy of accompanying you to the toilet whether they like it or not as a newborn, and then continuously want to join you in there as a toddler.
 Forget privacy.
-They will also sometimes have to wait and watch whilst you shower, which will involve singing nursery rhymes as the water streams down your face.

 8. Always being on the lookout for suspiciously quiet toddlers

-I guess it’s like the saying, no news is good news.
-But the opposite.
-Don’t be fooled into thinking that a quiet child is a happily playing child.
+Don’t be fooled into thinking that a quiet child is a well-behaved child.
 It normally means they are up to no good.
 Think penned toilets, Crayola-ed stairs, munching down a good wad of playdoh, inserting keys into a disc drive, that sort of thing…

 9. Losing significant brain capacity.

-Sleep deprivation, pregnancy hormones… they all add up to one thing: loss of brain cell-age.
-Oh and patience.
-And temper.
+Sleep deprivation, pregnancy hormones… they all add up to one thing: loss of brain cells.
 My motto these days is, if you lose anything, always check the freezer, you know, just in case you put the lost item in there…the things I’ve found frozen…

 10. Learn to be a serious multi-taskier if you want to get anything done

-Blogging with a sleeping baby lying on top of you, batch-cooking a child’s dinner whilst eating your own, cleaning, emailing and talking on the phone, every second counts if you want to maintain life, a house that looks a tiny bit the teensiest bit respectable for a few minutes each day and some down time.
-You’ll also need to do all these things whilst rescuing your child as they are drawn like Gollum to the ring to anything that may place them in mortal danger.
+Blogging with a sleeping baby lying on top of you, batch-cooking a child’s dinner whilst eating your own, cleaning, emailing and talking on the phone, every second counts if you want to maintain life, a house that looks the teensiest bit respectable for a few minutes each day and some down time.
+You’ll also need to do all these things while rescuing your child as they are drawn to anything that may place them in mortal danger.

 11. Shopping like a ninja

 If you absolutely have to go shopping with a baby, be prepared.
-I’m talking snacks, slings, buggy, a ready thought-out strategy about what you want to buy and where from.
-Don’t think you’re going to be able to happily peruse any aisles or gaze through tempting windows.
-This must be a military operation, then you might have 30-minutes if you’re lucky.
-Go outside of these rules and you’ll end up dashing out of changing rooms naked to grab the tiny escapee, dumping all potential purchases on the till counter and running hot and flustered for the hills.
-Or a bar.
-With a play area.
+I’m talking snacks, slings, buggy, a strategy about what you want to buy and where from.
+You’re not going be able to happily peruse aisles, it must be a military operation.
+You might have 30-minutes if you’re lucky.

 12. Sleeping when the baby does

-Oh wait no that’s what you’re SUPPOSED to do, then you can clean whilst the baby plays happily without wanting for anything, cook whilst the baby cooks…
+Oh wait no that’s what you’re SUPPOSED to do, then you can clean while the baby plays without wanting for anything…

 14. You get to make the most of the sunshine instead of longingly looking at it from your office desk

-15. Accepting that most food and liquid will end up on the floor, in your hair, in their hair, on your clothes
+15. Accepting that most food and liquid will end up on the floor, in your hair, in their hair and on your clothes

 Make a mess.
 Clean the mess.
 Repeat.
 It’s amazing a) how much mess it is possible for a baby to make – some of their best work literally takes a few seconds and b) how little you start to care about the grossness of it.
 In a moment of brain-lapse, you may even find yourself actually eating the regurgitated food they have just spat out…Excrement, urine may have once repulsed you beyond belief, now they are just part of everyday life.